SmartTokenLabs/TokenScript/doc/design_paper.md

 However, despite this web 2.0 revolution, the majority of markets still operate with high costs.
 The stock market, for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.

 With blockchain, any tokenised asset can be fastly transacted any time, as long as it follows the rules, without an intermediary, eliminating frictions and enabling maximum market efficiency.
-The buyers and sellers do not need to "enter" the market; instead, tokens are _always on the market_.
+The buyers and sellers do not need to "enter" the market; instead, tokens are *always on the market*.

 With the traditional intermediary-operated market model, a trade is made in two stages: entering the market, making a deal.
-Blockchain can simplify that into a protocol; therefore the blockchain token assets can be considered _always on the market_.
+Blockchain can simplify that into a protocol; therefore the blockchain token assets can be considered *always on the market*.

 ### Tokenised Assets

 Can we tokenise 1% of a property, so that we have a finer property market with lower entry thresholds, which react faster than the typical month-long property purchase-sales cycle?
 Can token create a market of granular investments in all kind of resources?

 Can we tokenise electricity, allowing power users to benefit from finer scheduling of the use of resources, and households to benefit from collecting surplus sun energy?

 Can we tokenise AirBNB bookings, so that hosts can purchase a guaranteed cash flow from the market, while speculators profit from predicting the travel needs?

 Can we tokenise the risk and reward of international trades, so that small importers and exports, not significant enough to obtain letters of credit, can compete in global markets?

 Can we tokenise books, content and intellectual property, creating liquid markets for them?

 Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove the costs incurred by fraudulent documents from the pricing?
 Can we decentralise the insurers altogether?

 Blockchain can provide the foundational layer to achieve these.
-It enables a working, frictionless market with tokenised assets _always on the market_.
+It enables a working, frictionless market with tokenised assets *always on the market*.
 However, this can only become true when there is a reliable and precise method to define how tokens should be used and transacted.
 This the focus of our work on Tokenscript.

-But first, we look at what tokens are how token operate currently.
+To carve out the difference, we look at how Tokens are used today.

 ### Payment Token and deliverable Token

 In 2017-2018 we did end up having hundreds of tokens.
-However, they uniformly fall into one category of token: created with the ERC20 standard they are currency-like, filling up the _payment side_ of the market.
-There is nearly zero effort devoted to making tokens _goods and services_ - which is the _deliverable side_ of the market and a fundamental need for a market to work.
+However, they uniformly fall into one category of token: created with the ERC20 standard they are currency-like, filling up the *payment side* of the market.
+There is nearly zero effort devoted to making tokens *goods and services* - which is the *deliverable side* of the market and a fundamental need for a market to work.

 We categorise tokens as payment tokens and deliverable tokens.
-ERC20 tokens bearing the hallmarks of _payment tokens_ only fills one side of the market with tokens.
+ERC20 tokens bearing the hallmarks of *payment tokens* only fills one side of the market with tokens.
 They can't lift the market, as they merely compete with other payment-token - like Bitcoin or Ether - on the payment side.
 They represent a good, but they do not actually deliver.
 They are rather gift cards.

 During the speculative bubble of 2017, an energy token ICO did not need to provide any explanation of how the tokens can be used.
 All speculators needed to know is that they represent for example a "stake in the future world of tokenised electricity".
 As long as the token can inspire investors with imagination, it's good enough for an ICO.
 There is no more functionality needed other than an ERC20 interface.

 Such a speculative token didn't depend on attestations - the proof of actual power production - nor did it need properties like where the energy is provided or for how long it is available.
 Instead of enabling a frictionless market, those tokens have just been a promise on enabling it, which has been sold as a gift card.
 By far most will never deliver.